 OMMA License Transfer Process: Timeline, Approvals, and Interim Operations

-The transfer of an Oklahoma medical marijuana business is governed by 63 O.S. § 427.14c, which allows a licensed business to remain operational during the transfer process — but the timeline is longer than many buyers and sellers expect.
+The transfer of an Oklahoma medical marijuana business is governed by 63 O.S. § 427.14c, which allows a licensed business to remain operational during the transfer process.
+However, the timeline is longer and less predictable than many buyers and sellers anticipate.

 Step 1: Submit the Transfer Application to OMMA